 How to grow Garrya elliptica common name Silk Tassel Bush

 Garrya is suitable to grow in most soil types, including moist soil and in semi shade.
-If Garrya is exposed to too much wind, they can suffer from wind scorch (image left) which will brown the leaves.
-Garrya will grow to around 2 - 3m, (6.5' to 10') larger in a more sheltered spot.
+It is best planted in a sheltered spot, as exposure to cold winds can cause wind scorch (image left) which will brown the leaves.
+Garrya will grow to around 2 - 3m, (6.5' to 10') larger in a good growing conditions.
 Garrya elliptica is ideal to grow against a wall to provide shelter and to display the catkins, see below.

 Garrya grows at a medium rate and it will take up to 20 years to reach full size and maturity, which is around 4 meters.

-Garryas will also tolerate some salt, making them suitable for a coastal garden
+Garryas will also tolerate salt winds and is suitable for a coastal garden.

 Varieties of Garrya to grow

-Both male and female plants have catkins, although the male plants have the best catkins.
-On G. elliptica the tassels are up to 15 cms long.
+Although both male and female plants have catkins, the male plants have the best catkins and it is strongly recommended to buy a male shrub.
+G. elliptica has tassels up to 15 cms long.
 G. 'Evie' is male with long catkins up to 30cms.

 How to prune Garrya

-Garrya does not require pruning, and it is not recommended to prune it hard.
-This means it is difficult to contain the size of the shrub by pruning and it best grown where there is enough space to accommodate it as a large shrub.
-Garrya is pruning group 8 which refers to evergreen shrubs which flower between winter and early spring on the previous year's growth.
+It is not recommended to prune Garrya hard.
+This means it is difficult to contain the size of the shrub by pruning.
+It is best grown where there is enough space to accommodate it as a large shrub.
+Garrya is pruning group 8 which refers to evergreen shrubs which flower between winter and early spring, on the previous year's growth.

 The Tassels are interesting, viewed in close up as the images below illustrate.